 Skalko’s Honey Bee Farm is seeking a grant to facilitate the survival of honeybee’s in the winter months in N.E.
-Minnesota which will decrease the amount of new honey bee nuc’s that need to be purchase each spring for the season.
+Minnesota which will decrease the amount of new honey bee nuc’s that need to be purchased each spring for the season.
 The object is I will decrease the winter honeybee loss and increasing honey production because I will have full size colonies in the spring of the year.
 Funding of $7500.00 is requested for the honeybee winter house.
-Commercial beekeepers in Idaho have built large storage bee house similar to potato cellars to house thousands of bees over the winter months.
+Commercial beekeepers in Idaho have built large storage bee houses similar to potato cellars to house thousands of bees over the winter months.

 Project objectives from proposal:

 Increase life of honeybees by reducing winter kill (die off) due to extreme weather conditions in N.E.
 Minnesota.
-Minnesota can have very cold winters (below zero for weeks) and well as many feet of snow.
+Minnesota can have very cold winters (below zero for weeks) as well as many feet of snow.
 The honey house (storage unit) will provide the honeybees with a controlled environment (temperature and humidity).